-Trade Setup for Friday: Top 13 things to know before Opening Bell
+Trade Setup for Friday: Top 13 things to know before opening bell

 Analyst or Board Meetings/Briefings

-Federal Bank: Investor/ Analyst conference call with the management of bank, to discuss quarter 1 results and business updates, will be held on July 16.
+Alembic Pharmaceuticals: Company will hold a post-results conference call on July 29.

-Adani Ports: Company's officials will meet analysts/investors on July 12-13 and 22.
+Century Enka: Company will announce its June quarter earnings on July 29.

-Pacific Industries: Meeting of the board of directors of the company is scheduled on July 16 to consider various matters in connection with the rights issue.
+Nucleus Software Exports: Investor/ Analyst earning conference call of the company would be held on July 24.

-Newgen Software Technologies: Company will announce its June quarter earnings on July 24.
+Jubilant Industries: Company will announce its June quarter earnings on July 25.

-Neogen Chemicals: Group meetings of analysts and investors have been organised on July 12.
+Gulf Oil Lubricants India: Company will announce its June quarter earnings on July 30.

-Dhanuka Agritech: Company has scheduled a conference call with analysts/ investors being hosted by Emkay Global Financial Services Ltd on July 19 in connection with unaudited standalone & consolidated financial results of the company for June quarter.
+Zee Media Corporation: Company will announce its June quarter earnings on July 31.

 Stocks in news